KelvinJC/galli-stores-analysis/README.md

 # Galli Stores Sales Analysis

 ## A report of the descriptive analysis performed on sales data of Galli Stores.
-The data spanned the course of a 12 period.
+The data spanned the course of a 12 month period.
 <br>

 Galli Stores is a retail chain operating in several cities across the US.
 They require a sales analysis of their figures covering a the past year.
 The management wants to know the answers to questions such as: